Loading…

 A Returner's Magic Should Be Special review starts with the structural premise, because the premise is the reason to read it and the reason to have reservations.

-That structural choice — team-builder regression instead of solo power fantasy — is the most distinctive thing in the regression genre.
+That structural choice (team-builder regression instead of solo wish-fulfillment) is the most distinctive thing in the regression genre.
 Nothing else in the space commits to it this consistently.

 The practical effect: the party actually carries weight.
 This is unusual.
 Ensemble casts in regression manhwa tend to exist as support structures for the protagonist's personal growth.
 In ARMSSBS, the ensemble is the strategy.
 Desir without his team isn't the answer to anything.